-Notice of Nonreappointment for Unclassified Professional Staff (UPS)
+Notice of Non-reappointments and Terminations for Unclassified Professional Staff (UPS)

 A notice of non-reappointment shall be a letter coordinated with Human Resource Management (HRM) from the authorized administrator notifying the staff member that their appointment will not extend beyond the end of the fiscal year or will be modified (as detailed below).
 Authorized administrators who are considering a notice of non-reappointment must consult first with their administrative channels and with HRM before making a recommendation of non-reappointment.
 Non-reappointment should be in the best interests of the University.

 a.
 Conditions requiring a notice of non-reappointment